 The SSAG Award for Best Publication on the American Gothic will alternate between best monograph and best article / book chapter.
-Next year’s award will be for best monograph on the American Gothic published in 2024 or 2025.
+Next year’s award will be for best article or book chapter on the American Gothic published in 2025 or 2026.
+Tom Hillard serves as the coordinator of awards for SSAG.

 2025